anderdc/humidor/README.md

 - send an alert over wifi for when humidity is too low/high
 - send an alert over wifi for low battery/power
 - A flask backend for relaying the sensor data to a discord bot
-- runs on battery power (1 18650 battery) and lasts > 1 week until needing recharge
+- runs on battery power (1 protected 18650 battery) and lasts > 1 week before needing recharge

 ### Hardware